Tijo622/Car-Dekho-AIML/README.md

 We propose to develop a machine learning model that can predict the price of a used car based on its features.
 The model will be trained on a dataset of used cars that have been sold on Cardekho.com in India.
 The model will then be able to be used to predict the price of any used car, given its features.

 Objective
-To build suitable Machine Learning Model for Used Car Price Prediction.
+To build suitable Machine Learning Model for Used Car Price Prediction.Here, I have used GradientBoost Regressor Model to predict the car price which gives good accuracy range.

 Benefits:
 The benefits of this solution include: